juandelperal/glyphsScripts/README.md

 # About these scripts

-These are some simple and useful scripts for work in [Glyphs](http://glyphsapp.com/).
+These are some stupid and maybe useful scripts for work in [Glyphs](http://glyphsapp.com/).

 # How to install